Frostlight/PSO2-Kue-Android/readme.md

 PSO2 Kue will use a number of freely available technologies to work properly:
 - [SQLite] - A lightweight backend database for storing the emergency quest schedule and translation table.
 Emergency quests that have already passed will be wiped from the database
 - [Twitter4j] - An unofficial Java library for working with the Twitter API
+- [Joda-Time] - A quality replacement for the Java Time and Date classes which fixes much of the unnecessary convolution in the way Java handles time (if Android development moves to Java SE 8, migrate to java.time instead)

 ###APIs
 PSO2 will use the following APIs: